FanWangEcon/PrjCompPPTS/README.md

 This is [website](https://fanwangecon.github.io/PrjCompPPTS/) for [Hannum, Kim, and Wang (2024)](https://jeonghyeok-kim.github.io/assets/GlobalChildrenTeachersSchools_HannumKimWang.pdf) (HKW).

-On this project repository, we provide (1) the HKW children, teachers, and schools database, (2) programs ands scripts used to process and analyze data, and (3) scripts used to generate graphical and tabular outputs presented in the paper.
+On this project repository, we provide (1) the HKW children, teachers, and schools database, (2) programs and scripts used to process and analyze data, and (3) scripts used to generate graphical and tabular outputs presented in the paper.

 ## Raw data cleaning and aggregation